 If your service is active and the command gets executed successfully, it will return nothing.
 So, it means you have to flush the DNS cache.

 - DNSMasq – It is a lightweight DNS caching nameserver.
 If your system uses DNSMasq as a caching server, you will need to restart that service to flush the DNS cache.

 sudo service dnsmasq restart

-It's the preferred DNS caching system for most of the Linux systems.
-If you are using this system, run the below command in order to flush the DNS cache.
+- NSCD – It is the preferred DNS caching system.
+If you use this system, run the below command to flush the DNS cache.

 sudo systemctl restart nscd.service